charliewhitfield/asteroid_importer/README.md

 # README #
-I, Voyager add-on for creating asteroid binaries from source data files, mainly from Asteroids Dynamic Site (https://newton.spacedys.com/astdys/).
+I, Voyager addon for creating asteroid binaries from source data files, mainly from Asteroids Dynamic Site (https://newton.spacedys.com/astdys/).
+This was recently converted to work as an I, Voyager "addon", meaning you should be able to simply drop it in your project folder and maintain as a submodule.
+You need source data!
+See below or wait until I, Voyager release 0.0.6 (I'll add current source files to the release).

 ### Installation ###
 Add and maintain as submodule in your main project folder.
-The addon will add its own button to the splash screen Main Menu.
+The addon will add its own button to the Main Menu.
 To use, however, you will need to obtain asteroid source data as described below.
 Add source data to user directory user://bigdata_source.